 For more information, visit ICCRC's website at iccrc-crcic.ca.

-PLEASE NOTE THAT OUR ADMISSION REQUIREMENTS HAVE CHANGED FOR JANUARY 2018.
+PLEASE NOTE THAT THE ADMISSION REQUIREMENTS LISTED BELOW ARE FOR JANUARY 2018, REQUIREMENTS HAVE CHANGED FOR FALL 2019.

 To qualify for the Immigration Consultant certificate program, students must meet one of the three following criteria: